-54. The Authority's revenue reserves available to cover investment losses in a worst-case scenario are forecast to be £19.2 million on 31st March 2022.
+56. The Council's revenue reserves available to cover investment losses in a worst-case scenario are forecast to be around £16 million on 31st March 2023.
 The maximum that will be lent to any one organisation (other than the UK Government) will be £10.0 million.
 This figure is constantly under review to assess risk in the case of a single default.
 A group of banks under the same ownership will be treated as a single organisation for limit purposes.
-Limits will also be placed on fund managers, investments in brokers' nominee accounts, foreign countries and industry sectors as below.
-Investments in pooled funds and multilateral development banks do not count against the limit for any single foreign country, since the risk is diversified over many countries.
+Limits will also be placed on fund managers, investments in brokers' nominee accounts, foreign countries, and industry sectors as below.
+Investments in pooled funds and multilateral development banks do not count against the limit for any single foreign country since the risk is diversified over many countries.

-Table 10: Investment limits
+Table 11: Investment limits

 Cash limit

 Any single organisation, except the UK Central Government £10m each

 UK Central Government Unlimited

-Any group of organisations under the same ownership £10m per group

-Any group of pooled funds under the same management £10m per manager

-Negotiable instruments held in a broker's nominee account £10m per broker

-Foreign countries £3m per country

-Registered providers £5m in total

-Unsecured investments with any building society £3m in total

-Loans across unrated corporates £5m in total

-Money Market Funds £40m in total
+Any group of organisations under the same ownership £10m per group Any group of pooled funds under the same management £10m per manager Negotiable instruments held in a broker's nominee account £10m per broker Foreign countries £3m per country Registered providers £5m in total Unsecured investments with any building society £3m in total Loans across unrated corporates £5m in total Money Market Funds £40m in total a) Interest Rate Exposures